rohwid/question-and-answer-chatbot/README.md

 # Product Q&A ChatBot

-Q&A tool to extracts meaningful information from the Google Store reviews.
+Q&A tool to extract meaningful information from the Google Store reviews.

 ## Installation

 Prerequisite:
-- In this case I use WSL or Ubuntu 22.04.
+- In this case, I use WSL or Ubuntu 22.04.
 - Python3.10
 - virtualenv

 Steps:
-- Create and activate virtualenv.
+- Create and activate the virtualenv.

     ```bash
     virtualenv .venv -p /usr/bin/python3.10